scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 .. literalinclude:: ctypes_numpy/cos_doubles.c
    :language: c

-And since the library is pure C, we can't use ``distutils`` to compile it, but must use a combination of ``make`` and ``gcc``:
+And since the library is pure C, we can't use ``setuptools`` to compile it, but must use a combination of ``make`` and ``gcc``:

 .. literalinclude:: ctypes_numpy/makefile